socketry/traces/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## See Also

+- [metrics](https://github.com/socketry/metrics) — A metrics interface which follows a similar pattern.

 ## License